-In 2023, a two-band VET materials funding model will be implemented (high-cost materials funding band and low-cost materials funding band).
+In 2024, a two-band VET materials funding model will be in place (high-cost materials funding band and low-cost materials funding band).
 The level of funding received will be based on VET enrolments, and payments will be received as quarterly cash grants through the Student Resource Package (SRP).